-CS 718 AI and Data Science in Fiction and Society Form of Module Seminar Type of Module Seminar Level Master ECTS 4 Workload 120 h per semester Prerequisites Bachelor degree Aim of module In this seminar, students analyze and discuss fictional works in the area of AI and data science with respect to technologi- cal and societal aspects.
+CS 718 Al and Data Science in Fiction and Society Form of Module Seminar Type of Module Seminar Level Master ECTS 4 Workload 120 h per semester Prerequisites Bachelor degree Aim of module In this seminar, students analyze and discuss fictional works in the area of AI and data science with respect to technological and societal aspects.
 The present the results orally and in a written report.
-Learning Outcomes and Qualification Goals Expertise: Students will learn about societal effects of AI and data sci- ence and become aware of potential threats and dangers, but also of chances of those new technologies.
-(MK1) Methodological competence: Students will develop methods and skills to find relevant lit- erature for his/her topic, and to write a well-structured scien- tific paper and to present his/her results.
+Learning Outcomes and Qualification Goals Expertise: Students will learn about societal effects of AI and data science and become aware of potential threats and dangers, but also of chances of those new technologies.
+(MK1) Methodological competence: Students will develop methods and skills to find relevant literature for his/her topic, and to write a well-structured scientific paper and to present his/her results.
 He/she will be also aware of the need to avoid plagiarism.
 The key qualification Scientific Research is highly recommended as a prerequisite for the seminar.
 (MF1, MF2, MF3) Personal qualification: Students will acquire skills on how to find relevant literature for a research topic, discuss a fictional work using secondary literature as background material, write a well-structured, concise paper about it and present the results of their work.
-He/she is well prepared to write and present a Master's The- sis.
-Media Fictional and non-fictional texts Literature A detailed literature list is compiled for each offering.
-Teaching and Learning Methods Do scientific work independently under the guidance of a professor or a research staff member

-Seminar paper (length: 15-20 pages depending on the topic),

-Form of Assessment Peer Review (up to 10 pages), Presentation (20-30) minutes

-depending on the topic)
+He/she is well prepared to write and present a Master's Thesis.
+(MKO2) Media Fictional and non-fictional texts Literature A detailed literature list is compiled for each offering.
+Teaching and Learning Me- thods Do scientific work independently under the guidance of a professor or a research staff member Form of Assessment Seminar paper (length: 15-20 pages depending on the topic), Peer Review (up to 10 pages), Presentation (20-30) minutes depending on the topic)

-Admission requirements

-for assessment
+Admission requirements for assessment -

-Duration of Assessment 6-8 weeks (writing of the essay), 20-30 minutes (presenta-
+Duration of Assessment 6-8 weeks (writing of the essay), 20-30 minutes (presentation).

-Duration of Assessment tion).

 Language English

 Offering Fall semester

 Lecturers Prof. Dr. Heiko Paulheim and research staff members

 Person in charge Prof. Dr. Heiko Paulheim

 Duration of module 1 semester

 Further modules -

 Range of Application MMDS, M. Sc.
 Wirtschaftsinformatik, Lehramt für Gymnasien

 Semester 3.
 Semester